Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 10. Vitamin D Overdose

 Vitamin D helps regulate the calcium and phosphorus balance in a cat’s body.
-Calcium aids in bone formation, as well nervous system function, immune system function, and muscle movement.
+Calcium aids in bone formation, as well as nervous system function, immune system function, and muscle movement.
 Vitamin D poisoning occurs when a cat consumes excessive amounts of vitamin D in improperly formulated diets (both commercial and home made), and from ingesting medication with high levels of vitamin D such as supplements and psoriasis topical lotions.
 The accidental ingestion of rodenticides (as discussed above), can also result in Vitamin D toxicity.

 High doses of Vitamin D can cause elevated levels of calcium and phosphorus in the body, which may result in kidney failure.